needle-mirror/com.unity.addressables/Documentation~/AddressablesFAQ.md

 <a name="faq-get-address"></a>
 ### Is it possible to retrieve the address of an asset or reference at runtime?
 In the most general case, loaded assets no longer have a tie to their address or `IResourceLocation`.
 There are ways, however, to get the properly associated `IResourceLocation` and use that to read the field PrimaryKey.
-The PrimaryKey field will be set to the assets's address unless "Include Address In Catalog" is disabled for the group this object came from.
+The PrimaryKey field will be set to the assets' address unless "Include Address In Catalog" is disabled for the group this object came from.
 In that case, the PrimaryKey will be the next item in the list of keys (probably a GUID, but possibly a Label or empty string).

 #### Examples